zeropaper/web/src/markdown/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 path: '/dockertest-gaen-google-apple-exposure-notification-covid-19/'

 title: |
-  Keeping Covid19 in check with ORY Dockertest
+  Keeping Covid19 in check with Ory Dockertest

 teaser: |
   This article gives a short introduction to Dockertest and how Google is using it against Covid19,